JetBrains/Qodana/topics/ui-overview.md

 4. **Problem explorer**

-    On the **Problems** tab below the sunburst diagram, detected problems are annotated, classified, and grouped by source files.
+    On the **Problems** tab below the sunburst diagram, detected problems are annotated, classified, and grouped by problem type and (optionally) path and file.

 5. **File explorer**